josephcrowell/flutter_logcat_monitor/README.md

 Examples:
  - `*.*` show ALL tags and priorities.
- - `flutter,LogcatMonPlugin,S:*` show flutter and LogcatMonPlugin and suppresses all others.
+ - `flutter,FlutterLogcatMonitorPlugin,S:*` show flutter and FlutterLogcatMonitorPlugin and suppresses all others.